 The Mary King’s Close in itself is quite a scary place.
 While the busy Old Town close and its surrounding area used to be open to the skies, it is now underground.
 This brought about many a tale of cruel crimes, ghosts and even plague victims being walled up and left to die.
 One area that is a particularly spooky place, is commonly known as Annie’s room, where apparently in 1992 a Japanese psychic picked up on an intense sense of hunger, sadness and pain.
 She then claims to have spoken to a little girl called Annie who had fallen ill to the plague, been abandoned by her family and lost her doll.
 To console the ghost, the Japanese psychic went to buy a tartan barbie on the Royal Mile and brought it back to the close.
 Since 1992, visitors from around the world have been taking toys to Annie’s room and quite a few incidents have been reported where visitors felt a little hand grabbing them or an unexplainable sensation of cold.
 If you would like to see Annie’s Room and Mary King’s Close, why not book our Halloween Package this Autumn.

-With its history dating back to around 850BC and having been the backdrop for many gruesome battles and torture, the castle is an obvious one for our list of spookiest places in Edinburgh.
+With its history dating back to around 850BC and having been the backdrop for many gruesome battles and torture, the Edinburgh Castle is an obvious one for our list of spookiest places in Edinburgh.
 Nearly every decade of the fortresses’ past has its own ghost and reputable ghost hunters have come from wide and far to investigate unexplainable occurrences.
 Most of them concluded that there is at not just one but numerous paranormal activities going on.
 But see it for yourself and you might meet the ghost piper who was once sent down one of the vaults and never returned…

 Cemetery Greyfriars Kirkyard is not only famous for the little dog Bobby who didn’t leave his masters grave until its own death, but it is also home to a poltergeist.
 In 1999 a homeless man sought shelter in the Mackenzie’s Mausoleum and broke through the door.
 It seems that this disturbed the ghost of one Edinburgh’s cruellest historical figures, George Mackenzie, who was nicknamed Bloody Mackenzie for sending a large number of Protestant Covenanters to their deaths.
 In the last 20 years numerous incidents have been reported surrounding the mausoleum with people getting bruised, scratched and even burnt.
 The stuff for nightmares!